igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 - Changing the graphics mode - resultion, pixel depth, etc'
 - Getting the physical address of the framebuffer

 The Windows boot-loader uses the GOP to setup a memory mapped video framebuffer before entering VBS, and after the hypervisor and SK are loaded the access by winload is only through the framebuffer without invoking the GOP.
-Windows also uses the GOP for disablig blue screens.
+Windows also uses the GOP for displaying blue screens.

 ## Windows